katheich/tripbit/README.md

 - Our original plan encompassed two more features as stretch goals, for which the groundwork is already laid on the back-end, but which we ultimately decided not to pursue during the week: a trips feature and a game

-- Trips: these were a separate SQL table, allowing a user to add a whole trip to their profile, consisting of a list of cities, a start and end date and notes:
+- Trips: these were a separate SQL table, allowing a user to add whole trips to their profile, consisting of a list of cities, a start and end date and notes:

   ```py
   class Trip(models.Model):